Back to News & Info

 DEIB Discussions: Native American Heritage Month

-November is recognized as Native American Heritage Month, a time to honor and celebrate the vibrant cultures, histories, and contributions of Native Americans.
+November is Native American Heritage Month, a time to honor and celebrate the vibrant cultures, histories, and contributions of Native Americans.
 This month and every month, it is important to not only acknowledge the past but also actively include and support indigenous communities, including during meetings, events, and incentive programs.

 Including and Honoring Native American Cultures at Events

 Incorporating cultural sensitivity and inclusivity in your event planning is essential.
 Ensure that you approach these ideas with genuine respect, authenticity, and humility.
 It is equally vital to involve and consult with Native American community leaders, elders, or representatives during the planning process.
-Their guidance and perspective will help create an event that acknowledges and honors Native cultures appropriately.
+Their guidance and perspective will help create an event that acknowledges and honors their cultures appropriately.

 As a starting point, here are five meaningful ways to honor Native Americans at events: